dfontana/dfontana.github.io/content/upgrade_to_wsl2.md

 Once ready, launch the new 'Ubuntu' app you downloaded and follow the prompt to setup your user.
 In my quick searches I couldn't find a way to migrate my existing user over easily, so I found it better to just go with the clean install approach.
 Once done, boot a Powershell and run `wsl --set-default-version 2` followed by `wsl --set-version <Distro> 2`.
 If the commands suceeded your almost there.
 If they failed (like they did for me), you'll want to circle back to checking your System Updates.

-### Knock out the old guy ###
+### Retire the Old System ###

-`wsl -l -v` will list all your installe distros and their versions.
+`wsl -l -v` will list all your installed distros and their versions.
 For me this was Ubuntu on WSL 2 and `Ubuntu (Legacy)`.
 WSL V1 might be what you'll find if you came to the party after Legacy.
 If you'd like to rid yourself of this, you're looking for the `unregister` command: `wsl --unregister <distroName>`.
 Verify with a `wsl -l -v` again to confirm it's removal.

 ## System Prep - Terminal ##